HKPolyU-UAV/MLMapping/README.md

 <img src="others/mapping_new.gif" width="800">

-The odds map and the odds-gradient of those occupied cell (odds > 0.8), represented by the white lines:
+The odds map (red for low odds and blue for high odds) and the odds-gradient of those occupied cell (odds > 0.8), represented by the white lines:

 <img src="others/oddsgrad.gif" width="800">